Editor’s Note: This post was originally published on September 4, 2015, and was updated on August 14, 2019.

-Maximizes Your Time
+Inbound Marketing Maximizes Your Time

 As an example, consider the practice of cold calling to generate new business.
 Let’s say you spend four hours calling potential clients you’ve never had any contact with.
-You’re essentially dedicating four hours in hopes of finding a new customer; once the four hours are up, if you haven’t made a sale, you’ve wasted that time.
+You’re essentially dedicating four hours in hopes of finding a new customer; once the four hours are up if you haven’t made a sale, you’ve wasted that time.

-Inbound marketing saves time, and therefore money, by investing in tactics with the ability to generate new business both now and in the future.
-Things like blog posts, whitepapers and videos that answer the questions of an existing audience.
+Inbound marketing saves time, and therefore money, by investing in tactics with the ability to generate new business both now and in the future—things like blog posts, whitepapers, and videos that answer the questions of an existing audience.
 Once you write a post addressing the legitimate concerns of a group of people, you could potentially generate a new customer the day you publish it, the week after, five months down the road, or a full year later.
 There’s really no limit like there is with the four hours of phone calls.

 Sure, some resources will bring you more clients than others, but that’s where the analytics side of inbound marketing comes into play.
-The crux of the time saving argument for inbound is that it shifts your focus away from activities with limited potential.
+The crux of the time-saving argument for inbound is that it shifts your focus away from activities with limited potential.

-Evolves With Technology
+Inbound Marketing Evolves With Technology

 With inbound, getting value is already factored in because that’s the point.
 If you think back to the cold calling vs. inbound resource creation example, which activity would you say builds value for a company?
 While you’re on the phone for four hours, there’s a chance you could make a handful of connections, if not a sale or two.
-But how many of your personal and professional circles are full of people whom you cold called?
+But how many of your personal and professional circles are full of people you cold-called?
 I didn’t think so.

 Inbound marketing saves you money by being the whole package.
 The requirements of an inbound marketing campaign just so happen to be components that streamline, maximize and optimize your efforts and investment.
 And when it comes to saving money, those are the words you want to hear.